jordancharest/Advanced-Lane-Finding/README.md

 #### 2. Using color transforms, gradients or other methods to create a thresholded binary image

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at in Step 3 of the jupyter notebook).
-I found success by converting the image to HLS colorspace and thresholding the x-gradient of the L-channel and directly thresholding the S-channel.
+I found success by converting the image to HSL colorspace and thresholding the x-gradient of the L-channel and directly thresholding the S-channel.
 Here's an example of my output for this step.

 ![alt text][thresholded]